Seatis/my-teaching-materials/tools-and-coding/command-line/README.md

   - Create at least one file to every directory

 ---
-  - Fork this git repository: https://github.com/greenfox-velox/velox-syllabus
+  - Fork this git repository: https://github.com/greenfox-academy/git-lesson-repository.git
       - Visit the page
       - Fork it!
   - Clone your greenfox repository
       - `git clone <repository>`
-  - Change into week-01/3-command-line/ directory

 #### Manipulations
   - Change into the project directory